Ghost Town USA’s

 MORE INFORMATION

-Additional information about Iowa Ghost Towns can be found at Mel Hill’s great website: Iowa Ghost Towns.com..
+Additional information about Iowa Ghost Towns can be found at Mel Hill’s great website: Iowa Ghost Towns.com.

-Historians estimate that there may be as many
+Historians estimate that there may be as many as 50,000 ghost towns scattered across the United States of America.

-as 50,000 ghost towns scattered across the United States of America.
-During the next five years, Gary B. Speck Publications will be publishing unique state, regional, and county guides called
+Gary B. Speck Publications is in process of publishing unique state, regional, and county guides called

-The Ghost Town Guru's Guide
+The Ghost Town Guru's Guide to the Ghost Towns of “STATE”

-ghost towns.
+These original guides are designed for anybody interested in ghost towns.
 Whether you are a casual tourist looking for a new and different place to visit, or a hard-core ghost town researcher, these guides will be just right for you.
-With over 30 years of research behind them, they will be a welcome addition to any
+With over 30 years of research behind them, they will be a welcome addition to any ghost towner's library.

 Thank you, and we'll see you out on the Ghost Town Trail!

-For more information on the ghost towns of IOWA,
+For more information on the ghost towns of IOWA, contact us at

 Ghost Town USA.